Contact Details:

 After High Usworth School was destroyed by fire in 1948, Durham Education Committee made use of the schoolroom until 1953.

-The Church has been added to and altered inside and out many times over the years to improve facilities, keep up the fabric of the building and to conform to Health & Safety.
 In 2009, a Heritage Open Day was held in the Church.
 Everyone was welcomed to see displays of interesting artefacts, photographs and documents relating to the history and activities of the Church as well as written explanations of items normally seen within the Church.
-It is hoped that another Heritage Open Day will take place in the future.

 Springwell Village Methodist Church has been and continues to be an important part of life to many people living in and around the Village.